What does being Self-Employed mean?

 What are the SBA Loan Alternatives for Self-Employed Business Owners?

 Business Credit Cards: Business credit cards can be a convenient alternative to SBA loans for self-employed business owners.
-They offer quick access to funds, flexibility in spending, and the ability to earn rewards on business expenses.
+They offer quick access to revolving credit, flexibility in spending, and the ability to earn rewards on business expenses.
 However, it’s essential to carefully manage credit card debt and pay off balances in full each month to avoid high interest charges.

 You may be interested in one of the following small business loans: